I-71 MLK Interchange*

-The Hickory Place Townhomes are part of a long-standing plan to revitalize the historic and vibrant Avondale community.
-As one of the largest neighborhoods in Cincinnati, Avondale employs nearly 53,000 people and produces an economic impact of more than $3 billion each year.
-The multimillion-dollar Hickory Place Townhomes development has recently completed its second phase.
+The Hickory Place Townhomes are 16 market-rate townhomes that sold-out in record time in the historic and vibrant Avondale community As one of the largest neighborhoods in Cincinnati, Avondale employs nearly 53,000 people and produces an economic impact of more than $3 billion each year.
+The multimillion-dollar Hickory Place Townhomes development completed its second phase in 2016.

 U Square at The Loop*

 U Square at The Loop is a LEED certified multi-use mid-rise development covering two city blocks between McMillan and Calhoun streets.
 161 upscale apartments provide easy access to the lively Clifton area and the accompanying 80,000 square feet of retail space houses a wide variety of apparel, fitness, dining and drink venues.
 U Square also features 40,000 square feet of University of Cincinnati office space and over 700 parking spaces.

 The new Kroger Marketplace opened in February 2017 after a complete renovation to update and expand the original grocery space.
 Supported by UCI new market tax credits, the $20 million development created 200 new jobs and debuted with expanded customer offerings, including a drive-thru pharmacy, a Little Clinic, craft beer stations, Starbucks and a more diverse food selection.

 Crossroads, the fastest growing church in the nation, purchased Uptown's historic Old St. George Catholic Church from the Clifton Heights Community Urban Development Corporation (CHUCURC) in 2015.
 The site underwent $11 million in renovations, partially funded by UCI.
 Learn more about Crossroads at Old St. George at CrossRoadsosg.com.